Randy Horton: Politics

-Horton has been a member of the Bermuda Parliament since 1998 and has held cabinet positions as Community Affairs and Sports Minister, Education Minister, Environment Minister and Labour Home Affairs and Public Safety Minister.
+A member of Bermuda's Progressive Labour Party, Horton has been a member of the Bermuda Parliament since 1998 and has held cabinet positions as Community Affairs and Sports Minister, Education Minister, Environment Minister and Labour Home Affairs and Public Safety Minister.
 On 8 February 2013 he was elected unopposed as Speaker of the House of Assembly, becoming the first member of an opposition party to hold that position.